codeTrain-Project/original-project/README.md

-# This is the orignal project
+# This is the orignal Innovation project

 #### To start project, run npm install after cloning